Our People

 Shelly Gustafson, Communications Specialist

-Shelly Gustafson manages strategic communications and design efforts for the University of Minnesota’s Strategic Partnerships and Research Collaborative.
+Shelly Gustafson has managed strategic communications and design efforts for the SPARC since Spring 2021.
 Her work focuses on using narratives and information design to translate research into compelling and informative content for global initiatives.
 Her previous UMN work includes managing communications for the Minnesota Agricultural Experiment Station, where she worked with researchers to craft the Fed Annual Report for USDA-NIFA and helped coordinate the First Kiss® apple launch along with other strategic initiatives for various University of Minnesota departments, centers and partners.
 She holds an BA in English from the University of Puget Sound in Tacoma, WA.

 Expertise: Strategic Communication, Graphic Design, Marketing, Writing and Editing, Website Design and Content Management